arraudhafazyar/arraudhafazyar/README.md

 # Hi there, I'm  - Fazya 👋
 ## About me:
-- 🔭 I’m currently a third-year Computer Engineering student
+- 🔭 I’m currently a final Computer Engineering student
-- 🌱 I’m currently learning PHP and Javascript
+- 🌱 I’m currently learning PHP
 - 👯 I’m looking to collaborate as Website developer or Hardware system design
-- 🤔 I’m looking for suggest for computer organization and architecture internship
-- 💬 Ask me about anything
 - 📫 How to reach me: fazyarama@gmail.com

 ## Education: